nam3lol/Chronos/README.md

 ## Features planned
 1. Support for *Windows*, *Mac*, and *Linux*.
 2. Optional AI writing tools, such as writing, rewording, summarization, and tone and format changing.
-3. Support for Discord Rich Presence
+3. Support for the Discord Rich Presence API.